A Residential Program for Teens and Young Adults

 - Price Pregnant and Parenting Teen Group Home, for up to eight teens

-- Cummings Group Home, for boys ages 13 ti 21 with both developmental disabilities and behavioral/emotional needs
+- Cummings and Talman Group Home, for boys ages 13 to 21 with both developmental disabilities and behavioral/emotional needs

 Each of our homes is located in the West Rogers Park community in Chicago, and treats children and adolescents with a wide range of clinical disorders, including mood disorders, ADHD, and oppositional behaviors, sometimes combined with developmental disabilities.
 Each home has a master’s level clinician who provides individual, group and family therapy when appropriate.
 We also assume an advocacy role within the larger systems, which affect the children and their families.
 We strive to provide multidisciplinary care, as each resident’s medical, educational, psychiatric and recreational needs are assessed and met through a combination of community and JCFS resources.